HL7/fhir-project-mhealth/ig-data/input/pagecontent/01_introduction.md

 how to operate to perform some function.
 An application is a collection of software components.
 This guide makes NO distinction between software and firmware (basically read-only or unmodifiable software included in many computing devices).
-Today's computing platfoms include software known as a Basic Input Output System (BIOS) that in prior years was not designed to be replaced or altered by the end-user.
+Today's computing platforms include software known as a Basic Input Output System (BIOS) that in prior years was not designed to be replaced or altered by the end-user.
 Most systems today now use some form of non-volatile memory to store this software, which was previously known as "firmware" because it couldn't be easily changed (it still can't be easily changed,